-- An overall average mark of ≥50%; - An average mark of ≥50% across the taught assessment; - All assessments need to be completed and the minimum mark attained: no more than one failure to complete an assessment (as defined in Section 2.3) will be permitted throughout the course of your studies (Please note that the board of examiners does not have discretion to overrule this limit, but can refer a case to Senate's Education Committee); 5 - For Taught Assessments, the minimum mark for each individual taught assessment on the first attempt for the significant majority of the taught assessments, noting that: - if you fail to attain the minimum mark for up to 30 learning credits, you will be permitted to re-take all of those assessments (except for circumstances where a resit award capped at 50% would be insufficient to achieve an overall average mark of ≥50% across the taught assessments); - o if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award failure.
-(Please note the board of examiners may at its discretion overrule this limit, but this is not an automatic right);
+- An overall average mark of \geq 50%; - An average mark of ≥50% across the taught assessment; - All assessments need to be completed and the minimum mark attained: no more than one failure to complete an assessment (as defined in Section 2.3) will be permitted throughout the course of your studies (Please note that the board of examiners does not have discretion to overrule this limit, but can refer a case to Senate's Education Committee); 6 - For Taught Assessments, the minimum mark for each individual taught assessment on the first attempt for the significant majority of the taught assessments, noting that: - o if you fail to attain the minimum mark for up to 30 learning credits, you will be permitted to re-take all of those assessments (except for circumstances where a resit award capped at 50% would be insufficient to achieve an overall average mark of ≥50% across the taught assessments); - if, having failed to attain the minimum mark for 30 learning credits, you fail to obtain the minimum mark for any additional learning credits over the course of your studies you will be disqualified from the right to re-take the assessments: this will normally result in intended award

-Providing the minimum mark is met, a mark of 40-49% will be automatically compensated if a student's overall average taught assessment mark (including the failed assessment) is greater than 50%.
+6 Providing the minimum mark is met, a mark of 40-49% will be automatically compensated if a student's overall average taught assessment mark (including the failed assessment) is greater than 50%.
 Students are advised, however, that they retain the right to re-take an assessment with a mark of <40% (but should note that a re-take attempt will be capped at 50%), as long as they haven't failed more than 30 credits.
 At the discretion of the Board of Examiners or by Board of Examiners Chair's Actions a student may be permitted a re-take attempt of modules in the range of 40-49% only if the average mark of their other taught modules would not allow them to qualify for their award (<50%).